thisiserico/golib/logger/memory/README.md

 }
 ```

+Writer implements io.Writer and provides a way to fetch the log lines that were
+produced.

 #### func  New

 ```go
 func New() *Writer
 ```
+New returns a new Writer.

 #### func (*Writer) Line

 ```go
 func (w *Writer) Line(index int) (Line, bool)
 ```
+Line fetches the indicated log line.
+It also returns a boolean indicating
+whether the requested log line was produced.

 #### func (*Writer) Write